codespaces-examples/rust/README.md

 ### Setup

-To load the codespace in a container, we need to point to it.
+To load this setup in a container, we need to point to it.
 We have many options here, the main ones being to connect to a repository and the other one to open a local folder with the codespace repo checked out.
 We are going to take the easiest approach and setup the code space directly from this repository.

 1. In VSCode, click on the green icon in the lower left corner.